Click below to learn more about the Co-Directors of Telephone:

 HEATHER SHAW: CO-DIRECTOR

-With diverse experience as a choreographer, dancer, actor and curator, Heather Shaw received her early training at Santa Cruz Ballet Theater and TDC of the Bay Area.
-Heather gained her BA in Philosophy (with a Theater/Dance minor) from UC Berkeley.
-Additionally, she is a graduate of the two year acting program at The Meisner Technique Studio in San Francisco, CA.
+With diverse experience as a choreographer, performer, filmmaker, and curator, Heather Shaw received her early dance training at Santa Cruz Ballet Theater and TDC of the Bay Area.
+She is a graduate of the two year acting program at The Meisner Technique Studio in San Francisco and holds a BA in Philosophy (with a Theater/Dance minor) from UC Berkeley.

-Heather’s professional dance experience includes being a company dancer with both MKM Bollystars and Daurden Contemporary Dance Theater in Los Angeles, and currently with ArcTangent Dance in San Jose, CA. A passionate traveler, Heather also lived in Israel for several months, participating in the Vertigo International Dance Program.
+Heather’s professional dance experience includes performing with MKM Bollystars and Daurden Contemporary Dance Theater in Los Angeles, and currently with ArcTangent Dance in San Jose, CA. In 2016, she participated in the Vertigo International Dance Program in Jerusalem, Israel.
 In 2020, Heather was selected as one of five Project Tier Choreographers from across the country for Regional Dance America’s NCI.

 As a curator, Heather has served as Performing Arts Manager at the Oshman Family JCC and Co-Curator of TEDxPaloAlto.
-Her artistic interests include exploring the intersection of movement, sentience, cultural behavior, and aesthetics, and creating a dance community that is accessible to all.
+Her artistic interests include exploring the intersection of movement, sentience, perception, cultural behavior, and aesthetics.

 KRISHNA WASHBURN: CO-DIRECTOR